AndreaLanfranchi/EthereumStratum-2.0.0/README.md

 - optional `epoch` (hex) : unlike all actual Stratum implementations the server should inform the client of the epoch number instead of passing the seed hash.
 This is enforced by two reasons : the main one is that client has only one way to compute the epoch number and this is by a linear search from epoch 0 iteratively trying increasing epochs till the hash matches the seed hash.
 Second reason is that epoch number is more concise than seed hash.
 In the end the seed hash is only transmitted to inform the client about the epoch and is not involved in the mining algorithm.
 - optional `target` (hex) : this is the boundary hash already adjusted for pool difficulty.
 Unlike in EthereumStratum/1.0.0, which provides a `mining.set_difficulty` notification of an _index of difficulty_, the proponent opt to pass directly the boundary hash.
 If omitted the client **MUST** assume a boundary of `"ffff0000000000000000000000000000000000000000000000000000"`
 - optional `algo` (string) : the algorithm the miner is expected to mine on.
 If omitted the client **MUST** assume `"algo": "ethash"`
-- optional `extranonce` (hex) : a starting search segment nonce assigned by server to clients so they possibly do not overlap their search segments.
-If server wants to "cancel" a previously set extranonce it must pass this member valued as an empty string.
+- optional `extranonce` (array of two hexnumbers) : a starting search segment nonce assigned by server to clients so they possibly do not overlap their search segments.
+If server wants to "cancel" a previously set extranonce it must pass this member valued as `["0":0"]`.

 Whenever the server detects that one, or two, or three or four values change within the session, the server will issue a notification with one, or two or three or four members in the `param` object.
 For this reason on each **new** session the server **MUST** pass all four members.
 As a consequence the miner is instructed to adapt those values on **next** job which gets notified.
 The new `algo` member is defined to be prepared for possible presence of algorithm variants to ethash, namely ethash1a or ProgPow.